Denisa Gandara

 View Curriculum Vitae (pdf)

-Gándara was appointed by President Joe Biden to the National Board for Education Sciences.
-In addition, she currently serves on the Board of Directors for the Institute for Higher Education Policy.
+She was appointed by President Joe Biden to the National Board for Education Sciences and currently serves on the Board of Directors for the Institute for Higher Education Policy.
+Through these roles, she contributes to advancing research-policy connections.